Gastrosnap/Gastrosnap/README.md

 I've been emotionally nd mentally abused/manipulated throughout majority of my life, as well as being s/a'd various times nd its made me rather sensitive nd irritable. please be patient with me, m tryin to get better.

+Please use tone tags with me when you're joking around (unless we're close friends), mostly because of how sensitive I can get sometimes, but also for comfort reasons.

 You can always cuddle with me, I won't mind the company!